carbon-language/carbon-lang/docs/design/generics/details.md

 implements interface A determines whether type B implements interface B.

-The test for whether something forms a cycle needs to be precise enough, and not erase too much information when considering this graph, that these impls are not considered to form cycles with themselves:
+The test for whether something forms a cycle needs to be precise enough, and not erase too much information when considering this graph, that these `impl` declarations are not considered to form cycles with themselves:

 ```
 impl forall [T:!
 Printable] Optional(T) as Printable;